Coming Together to Build Community

 By letting the participants guide the experience, we will ensure a productive experience for all those involved.
 Without any other UWC colleges or short courses in East Africa, the Course will provide a unique perspective and promote UWC values.
 The Course will enable participants to continue to engage critically long after it has ended.

-The Umoja Short Course will be held at the International School Moshi (ISM), which has recently joined the UWC Movement in officially becoming the 18th United World College.
-ISM is now the second United World College in Africa, in addition to Waterford Kamhlaba United World College of Southern Africa.
+The UMOJA Short Course is traditionally held at UWC East Africa (UWCEA) which recently joined the UWC Movement in officially becoming the 18th United World College.
+UWCEA is now the second United World College in Africa, in addition to Waterford Kamhlaba United World College of Southern Africa.

 UWC schools, colleges and programs deliver a challenging and transformative educational experience to a diverse cross section of students, inspiring them to create a more peaceful and sustainable future.